Lilla-Kavecsanszki/order-easy/README.md

 ## Acknowledgments and Code

 I received inspiration for this project from my personal experience working in the hospitality industry, as well as from my partner's struggles with similar issues at his job.
-These experiences made me figure the logic for this project greatly.
+These experiences helped me figure the logic for this project greatly.
 In addition, I reviewed the work of other students to gain a better understanding of project scope and to identify best practices for Milestone Project 3.

 The below websites have been used to understand the logic of building this project with Python.